 UCLA confirms that our undergraduate students develop along personal and professional dimensions by assessing their experiences outside the classroom.
 The Student Affairs Information and Research Office (SAIRO) studies how students achieve the learning outcomes established by Student Affairs and reports student survey findings that assist in the development of UCLA's co-curricular offerings.
-Each office and unit of Student Affairs has identified the specific learning outcomes that students attain through its work, and the division requires each unit to participate in a program review that incorporates outcomes assessment findings and informs continuous improvement of our students' co-curricular learning.
+Each office and unit of Student Affairs has identified specific co-curricular learning outcomes that students attain through its work on its assessment website, and the division requires each unit to participate in a program review that incorporates outcomes assessment findings and informs continuous improvement of our students' co-curricular learning.